 Need help overcoming family scapegoating, Complex Trauma or dealing with Narcissistic behavior in family relationships?
 Check out my Family Scapegoat Counseling page

-Counseling is available by Video in select countries around the world.
+Counseling and Coaching is available by Video in select countries around the world.

 Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in recovery from Family Scapegoating, Narcissistic Abuse, Low Self Esteem, Chronic Anxiety, Estrangement Grief and Relationship Addiction.